 I learned some valuable lessons from my experience testing Maggiano’s gluten-free menu.

 First, I learned that you must test your food every time you eat at a restaurant.
-Just because one time one dish is fine doesn’t mean it will be fine the next time you go back.
+Just because one dish is fine one time doesn’t mean it will be fine the next time you go back.

-Second, I learned that great customer service, like the service at Maggiano’s, can make what could have been a bitter experience a positive experience instead.
+Second, I learned that excellent customer service, like the service at Maggiano’s, can make what could have been a bitter experience a positive experience instead.

-Beyond that, the restaurant’s chef assured me he would be investigating this further and that they were going to figure out what happened and make some changes.
+Beyond that, the restaurant’s chef assured me he would investigate this further and that they would figure out what happened and make some changes.

 I hope I’m helping make this world better for the next gluten-free diner, paving the way for better dining out experiences for all.
-I had an amazing experience eating gluten-free at Maggiano’s even if I couldn’t eat everything I wanted.
+I had a fantastic experience eating gluten-free at Maggiano’s, even if I couldn’t eat everything I wanted.

-I definitely plan on going back and giving it another try.
-I left feeling like Maggiano’s chef really wants to make this better, and I do believe he will.
+I plan on going back and giving it another try.
+I left feeling like Maggiano’s chef wants to improve this, and I believe he will.

 Are you surprised by the results of my Nima Sensor tests of Maggiano’s gluten-free menu?
-What have your experiences eating gluten free at Maggiano’s been like?
+What have your gluten-free experiences at Maggiano’s been like?